lukasbuenger/immutable-treeutils/README.md

 * Every node has to provide a unique identifier value under a key that is the same for all nodes in the tree.
 * Child nodes have to be stored in an [List](http://facebook.github.io/immutable-js/docs/#/List) under a key that is the the same for all nodes containing children.

-Supports and tested against versions `^4.0.0-rc.9 || >=3.8`.
+Supports and tested against ImmutableJS versions `^4.0.0-rc.9 || >=3.8`.
-Check the [changelog](https://github.com/lukasbuenger/immutable-treeutils/blob/v1.1.0/CHANGELOG.md) for further information and migration instructions.
+Check the [changelog](https://github.com/lukasbuenger/immutable-treeutils/blob/v1.2.0/CHANGELOG.md) for further information and migration instructions.

 ## Getting started